arafatm/arafatm.github.io/_articles/learn/hashi/hashi-consul-learn.md

 #### HTTP API

-:ship: Query for the service using the HTTP API.
+:shipit: Query for the service using the HTTP API.
 ```bash
 curl http://localhost:8500/v1/catalog/service/web
 ```